 - operating reserve demand curve (ORDC) for synchronized reserve, known as the synchronized reserve reliability requirement, in May 2023. - Market design was evaluated as effective.
 PJM adopted reforms, including several based on MMU recommendations, removing both physical and economic withholding from the market.
+Significant communications technology issues when calling resources during synchronized reserve events result in slow response from resources.

-The MMU analyzed measures of market structure, conduct and performance for the PJM Nonsynchronized Reserve Market for the first three months of 2024.
+The MMU analyzed measures of market structure, conduct and performance for the PJM Nonsynchronized Reserve Market for the first six months of 2024.